ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Published specification: \[this document\]

-   Applications that use this media type: The type is used by authorization servers, clients and resource servers that support the ACE groupcomm framework as specified in \[this document\].
+   Applications that use this media type: The type is used by Authorization Servers, Clients and Resource Servers that support the ACE groupcomm framework as specified in \[this document\].

    Fragment identifier considerations: N/A